Data-Wrangling-and-Visualisation/Napitochki/README.md

 # Napitochki
-Project goal is to develop the visualisation application for different drinks (like lemonades, coee drinks, teas etc.) grouped according to their flavors.
+Project goal is to develop the visualisation application for different drinks (like lemonades, coffee drinks, teas etc.) grouped according to their flavors.

 ### Key Objectives
 - Interactive Exploration: